zookz/cordova-plugin-health/README.md

 - in iOS distance is assumed to be of type WalkingRunning, if you want to explicitly set it to Cycling you need to add the field ` cycling: true `
-- in iOS, storing the sleep activities is not supported at the moment
+- in iOS, storing the sleep activities is not supported at the moment -in Android, calories.active are stored as the total at the moment, this is a bug that should be fixed

 ## Differences between HealthKit and Google Fit